imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

 point as entry block.

-Recovering a standard control-flow graph from such a region is simple: all one needs to do is to "flatten" the syntax tree as follows:
+Recovering a standard control-flow graph from such a region is simple: all one needs to do is to "flatten" the syntax tree as follows (assuming all labels are fresh for simplicity):

 $$
 \mathsf{entry}(\mathsf{reg}\;(b;t)\;(\ell\;x_\ell \Rightarrow G_\ell)_\ell) = (b;t)